michael/ken-browser/README.md

 ### Check out the source code

-First off, you should create your own fork on Github, in order to maintain your customized application of Ken.
-Once you have done that, clone the repo.
+First off, you are encouraged to create your own fork on Github, in order to maintain your customized application of Ken.
+Once you have done that, just clone the fresh repo.

     $ git clone git@github.com:your_user/ken.git